Pragnya-2411/rise-cloud-computing-projects/aws-project-1/README.md

 Deployed at: `http://<your-ec2-ip>`

 ## Screenshots
 Here’s how the live website looks on EC2:
+(*To ensure cost-efficiency, I deactivated the EC2 instance used for Project 1 immediately after its completion.*)
 ![Preview](../images/project-1.png)
 ![Preview](../images/project-1%20instances.png)